Locations:

 How is a blighted ovum treated?

-For some people, there may be no treatment needed, because your body passes the tissue through your vagina (a miscarriage).
-If you don't pass all the tissue, there are other options to remove the contents of your uterus.
+For some people, there may be no treatment needed because your body passes the tissue through your vagina (a natural miscarriage).
+If you don’t pass all the tissue, there are other options to remove the contents of your uterus.
 Your healthcare provider will talk you through possible treatments:

-• Dilation & Curettage (D&C): This is a surgical procedure to remove the contents of your uterus.
-Your healthcare provider will dilate, or open, your cervix and use medical tools and suction to remove any remaining products of conception from your uterus.
+• Dilation and curettage (D&C): This is a surgical procedure to remove the contents of your uterus.
+Your healthcare provider will dilate, or open, your cervix and use medical tools and suction to remove any remaining products of conception (pregnancy tissue) from your uterus.
 This is done under sedation or general anesthesia.

-• Medication-induced miscarriage: You may be given a medication called misoprostol to trigger your body to miscarry.
+• Medication-induced miscarriage: You may be given a medication called misoprostol with or without a second medication called mifepristone to trigger your body to miscarry.
 This moves the process along and eliminates the time waiting for a miscarriage to start on its own.
-You will have cramping, abdominal pain and bleeding within 30 minutes to 10 hours of taking the medication.
+You’ll have cramping, abdominal pain and bleeding within 30 minutes to 10 hours of taking the medication.

 A follow-up appointment is usually scheduled four to six weeks after a miscarriage or D&C. You may be given another ultrasound to confirm your uterus is empty.
-Your healthcare provider will check for signs of infection and make sure there are no complications.
+Your healthcare provider will check for signs of infection and make sure there aren’t any complications.

 How long does it take to recover from a blighted ovum?